 An expulsion causes symptoms like bleeding and pain, but some women don't have any symptoms.

 If you think your IUD fell out, don’t try to put it back in yourself.
-See your doctor to see if she recommends replacing it, or if there’s another form of birth control that would work better for you.
+See your doctor to see if they recommend replacing it, or if there’s another form of birth control that would work better for you.
 Until then, use a condom or other backup birth control method.